-The recently opened East and North Wings of Edsa Shangri-La Plaza Mall provided new dining options that boasted international flavors and cuisines, such as American, Korean, German, Japanese, Chinese; and Arya Persian Restaurant has been strikingly calling us to try her out.
+The recently opened East and North Wings of Edsa Shangri-La Plaza Mall provided new dining options that boasted international flavors and cuisines!
+And Arya Persian Restaurant has been strikingly calling us to try her out.
 And we did try.
 Here’s Club 3510 review!

 Needless to say, Arya Persian Restaurant has this interesting look that caught us to their tables.
-You cannot miss this Middle Eastern delight when passing Edsa Shangri-La Plaza Mall’s 6th Level East Wing, the floor of cinemas.
-And this Persian haven is an easy option for those who are hungry.
-Especially when you are into experiencing and discovering cultures.
+You cannot miss this Middle Eastern delight when passing through Edsa Shangri-La Plaza Mall’s 6th Level East Wing, the floor of cinemas.
+And this Persian haven is an easy option for those who are hungry, especially, when you are into experiencing and discovering cultures.

 Faithful to its cultural roots, this restaurant hits the spot of Middle Eastern experience.
-Even its name Arya that most likely came from the word Aryan; and Aryan, being a Sanskrit word that means noble, became the modern day Iran — the country we all know and dreamed of visiting, well to some.
+Even its name Arya, which most likely came from the word Aryan, and Aryan, being a Sanskrit word that means noble, became the modern day Iran — the country we all know and dreamed of visiting one day, well to some.

 Where you come as a stranger and leave as a friend.